-A penalty kick results from a contact foul or hand ball by the defending team within the penalty area – the large box on either end of the field.
+A penalty kick results from a contact foul or handball by the defending team within the penalty area – the large box on either end of the field.
 So it’s a type of direct kick also.
-The ball is placed on the penalty spot, 12 yards in front of the center of the goal.
+The ball is placed on the penalty spot, 12 yards in front of the centre of the goal.

 All players must remain outside the penalty area and the penalty arc until the ball is kicked.
 The goalkeeper must have both feet on the goal line until the ball is kicked.